 I’ve known about Malwarebytes for many years, but only as a product which could be used in conjunction with another antivirus.
 Back then, it was only really useful for scanning and cleaning a machine of malware.

-Malwarebytes is completely capable of detecting and removing all sorts of malware — including trojans, ransomware, spyware, and worms.
+But now, Malwarebytes Premium is completely capable of detecting and removing all sorts of malware — including trojans, ransomware, spyware, and worms.
 The company implemented a powerful “Real-Time Protection” module which added functionality to the already powerful behavior (heuristics) analysis function.
 They also added a few extra features and strengthened their mobile app.

-There’s a free version of Malwarebytes, but all it did was run a scan and clean your already-infected system of malware.
-It does not offer malware or virus protection, so it’s simply not good enough to be considered a standalone antivirus.
+I first tested the free version of Malwarebytes, but all it did was run a scan and clean my machine of malware.
+The free version doesn’t offer malware or virus protection, so it’s simply not good enough to be considered a standalone antivirus.
 If you’re looking for free antivirus software which can act as a standalone antivirus, check out Avira.

 Malwarebytes Security Features

-That said, extra features like a file shredder, webcam protection, and parental controls aren’t included in any version of Malwarebytes.
-If these add-ons are important to you, take a look at Bitdefender, which offers some nice extra features alongside great antivirus protection.
+That said, extra features like a file shredder, spyware protection, and parental controls aren’t included in any version of Malwarebytes.
+If these add-ons are important to you, take a look at Norton 360, which offers some nice extra features alongside great antivirus protection.
 Some antivirus companies even go as far as offering password managers, but this is best left to standalone products like Dashlane.